Hidden Mint Morsels

 - In a large bowl, cream the shortening, butter and sugar until light and fluffy.
 Beat in the egg, milk and vanilla.
 Combine the flour, cocoa, baking powder, salt and cinnamon; gradually add to the creamed mixture.
 Cover tightly and refrigerate for 8 hours or overnight.

 - On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut with a lightly floured 1-1/2-in. round cookie cutter; place on ungreased baking sheets.

-- Bake at 375° for 6-8 minutes or until set.
+- Bake at 375° until set, 6-8 minutes.
 Cool for 2 minutes before removing to wire racks to cool completely.

 - In a large bowl, combine all the peppermint layer ingredients.
 Knead for 1 minute or until smooth.
 Shape into 120 balls, 1/2 in. each.
 Place a ball on each cookie and flatten to cover cookie.
 Place on waxed paper-lined baking sheets; refrigerate for 30 minutes.